Khas195/Breznik/Process/process-journals/process-journal-ChristopherBukalChilicuisa.md

 work with another, I appointed him the position of modelling various hard-surface props.

 The rest of the class was spent talking amongst eachother, with me trying to explain a more detailed conept for the game, and Tung going over the tools we would work with in the production.

+---

+## 17th October, 2019.
+We held our first meeting the following Thursday.
+The point here was two-fold: go into more detail on the tools we had chosen to use (Hacknplan, SmartGit), also deciding on a nameing convention, and to determine what we would do for the fast-upcoming playtest.
+We had less than five days to com eup with something playable, as a sort of proof of concept.

+We decided the best way would be to do everything in graybox.
+Meaning, a rudimentary box-character with animations, for running, jumping, and attacking, with the environment also being constructed out of
+Bare blocks.

+Later, Tung would bring up a point concerning this early playtest which I agree with, which is that a playtest this early on in the production doesn't really serve any constructive point, as our ideas aren't yet a t the level where we would be testing certain game design decisions.

+## 22nd October, 2019.
+We were introduced to big boards this class.